jcarlos-prieto/niliBOX/resources/API.md

 <tr>
 <td>b_theme(type,name,var)</td>
 <td>
-Returns the value of a parameter from the current theme.
+Return the value of a parameter from the current theme.
 This could be a color, a size, etc. Usually, this function is not needed.
 It is used by the QML components included in the code.
 <ul>
 <li>Parameter <i><b>type</b></i>: String - Control type</li>
 <li>Parameter <i><b>name</b></i>: String - Control name.</li>